Top 10 Resolutions for Your Possible, Most Successful New Year

 Online links to recognition deserve a bookmark, too.
 You can call this file "Recognition" or “Neat Things” or another name that is near and dear to you.
 Stop to assess your success after each project you complete.

-Strive to learn something new every single day.
 It is easy to get bogged down in the same old, same old.
 Read an article; discuss a new approach with a colleague; research what other organizations are doing on the web.
 The opportunities for learning are multiplying every day in this information age.

 Read voraciously to continue to learn and grow.
-Aim to read a couple of business books a month plus periodicals, online journals and the "Wall Street Journal" daily.
+Aim to read a couple of business books a month plus periodicals, online journals, and the "Wall Street Journal" daily.
 You may not always reach that goal, but it’s always there to challenge you to learn and continue to grow.

 Try to read widely and broadly.
-Get out of the business books once in awhile to see how other subjects enhance your point of view.
+Get out of the business books once in a while to see how other subjects enhance your point of view.
 The "Black Swan" is an example, "Freakonomics" is another.
 "Blink: The Power of Thinking Without Thinking" is a third such choice.

 You can even schedule a book club around a book that you and your department want to read.
 Sharing the concepts learned with colleagues and applying them to your department or organization cements the learning.
 Oldies but goodies include Dale Carnegie’s book, "How to Win Friends and Influence People", "First, Break All The Rules: What the World’s Greatest Managers Do Differently", or you can choose newer books such as "Victory Through Organization: Why the War for Talent is Failing Your Company and What You Can Do About It" by Dr. Dave Ulrich.

-Make professional contacts and network.
 Look up colleagues with whom you have lost touch.
 Make sure that you attend at least one professional meeting each month.
 You will benefit from the friendships and relationships you develop from active participation in networking.
 It is not enough to join—you need to show up and join in.

 You need to participate in reaping the rewards from professional collaboration.
 Read "Dig the Well Before You’re Thirsty: The Only Networking Book You’ll Ever Need" by Harvey McKay, the king of networking.
 When you dig past the surface glitz, there are terrific ideas about constantly and rewardingly networking in this book.

-Practice professional courage by stepping out of your comfort zone.
 You know when you are in your comfort zone.
 An issue occurs.
 You hear yourself making up excuses in your mind about why you don’t need to speak, or why taking a stand on an issue will get you in trouble.

 Just once, when you find yourself in this situation, state what you are actually thinking.
 After the shock wears off, coworkers will admire you.
 It is so important that organization members provide honest feedback and participate in needed conflict to improve your products or services for customers.